makeupsomething/blog/src/markdown/codeChallenges/minimumProduct.md

+# Find the minimum product

+## I try to get a better solution to a coding challenge I received during an interview

 Given an array of integers find the minimum product that can be achieved with any pair of ints.

 For example in the array [0, 1, 3, 7] the minimum would be `0 * 1 = 0`